-While the most recent edition of the DSM, the DSM-5 moved toward a unitary diagnosis for autism.
+While the most recent edition of the DSM, the DSM-5, moved toward a unitary diagnosis for autism.
 Instead of defining several sub-diagnoses for autism such as Asperger’s or Rett Syndrome, the DSM regards autism as a single condition.
 Autistic advocacy organizations support this and view it as good for the community, as the old diagnoses had less to do with the individual and more to do with the non-autistic people around them.
+For many seeking understanding, recognizing the signs of autism in adults can be a crucial first step toward diagnosis and support.
 This change in the DSM has remained contentious since 2013.
 Whichever side of the debate a person falls on, though, it is important to recognize that the old sub-diagnoses are still commonly used and thus important to know.

 The Five Autism Spectrum Disorders